yelghali/green-software-patterns-old-personal/patterns/deployment-location-shift.md

 TBD

 ## Intent
-Reduce carbon emissions of workloads, by deploying them to Regions, or locations (Data Centers), where Electricity Carbon Intensity is low
+Reduce carbon emissions of workloads, by deploying them to Regions, or locations (Data Centers), where location-based marginal carbon emissions (aka Electricity Carbon Intensity), is low

 ## Tags
 Cloud, Deployment, Compute, DevOps ; for Cloud Engineers; Complexity might be Large